anagha-google/spark-on-gcp-with-confluent-kafka/04-lab-guide/M2-confluent-kafka-setup.md

 <br>

 This concludes the module.
-Please proceed to the next module.
+Please proceed to the [next module](../04-lab-guide/M3-produce-messages.md) where you will learn to produce messages to Kafka.